graalvm/graal-io-website/gcn/docs/gcn-modules/object-storage/includes/create-controller-api.md

 **4** The [`@Delete`](https://docs.micronaut.io/latest/api/io/micronaut/http/annotation/Delete.html) annotation maps the `delete` method to an HTTP Delete request on `/{userId}`.

-The launcher also created the `ProfilePicturesController` class that implements the `ProfilePicturesApi` interface in a file named _lib/src/main/java/com/example/ProfilePicturesController.java_.
+The GCN Launcher also created the `ProfilePicturesController` class that implements the `ProfilePicturesApi` interface in a file named _lib/src/main/java/com/example/ProfilePicturesController.java_.
 It contains the class definition and constructor:

 ```java
 package com.example;